OzanMuhcu/DSA210_Term_Project/README.md

 - **Alternative Hypothesis (H₁):**
   The proportion of White wins with the C20 opening is greater than in other openings.

-### Test Method
+#### Test Method

-I used a one-sided two-proportion Z-test to compare the White win rates between:
+A one-sided two-proportion Z-test was used to compare the White win rates between:

 - **Group 1:** Games using the C20 opening
 - **Group 2:** Games using any opening except C20

 ---

-### Hypothesis Testing
+### Research Question 3: C41 Opening (Philidor Defense)

-To move beyond descriptive analysis, I conducted a formal hypothesis test to investigate whether the C41 opening (Philidor Defense) results in more draws than expected compared to all other openings.
+To explore whether the C41 opening (Philidor Defense) leads to more draws than expected compared to other openings, a formal hypothesis test was conducted.

-### Research Question

-Does the C41 opening result in more draws compared to other openings?

-### Hypotheses
+#### Hypotheses

 - **Null Hypothesis (H₀):**
-  The proportion of draws with C41 is less than or equal to the proportion of draws in all other openings.
+  The proportion of draws with the C41 opening is less than or equal to the proportion of draws in all other openings.

 - **Alternative Hypothesis (H₁):**
-  The proportion of draws with C41 is greater than in other openings.
+  The proportion of draws with the C41 opening is greater than in other openings.

-### Test Method
+#### Test Method

-I used a one-sided two-proportion Z-test to compare the draw rates between:
+A one-sided two-proportion Z-test was used to compare the draw rates between:

 - **Group 1:** Games using the C41 opening (Philidor Defense)
 - **Group 2:** Games using any other opening except C41

 ## **Expected Findings**